 Just below the drawing area is the Command window.
-This window is actually separate from the drawing area and behaves like a Windows window-that is, you can drag it to a different place on the screen and resize it, although I don't recommend that you do this at first.
-If you currently have fewer than three lines of text in the window, you will need to increase the window's vertical size.
+This window is separate from the drawing area and behaves like a Windows window-that is, you can drag it to a different place on the screen and resize it, although I don't recommend that you do this at first.
+If you currently have fewer than three lines of text in the window, you'll need to increase the window's vertical size.
 To do so, move the cursor to the horizontal boundary between the drawing area and the Command window until it changes to an up-and-down arrow broken by two parallel horizontal lines.

-Hold down the left mouse button and drag the cursor up by approximately the amount that one or two lines of text would take up, and then release the mouse.
-You should see more lines of text, but you might have to try this a couple of times to display exactly three lines.
-When you close the program, the new settings will be saved, and the next time you start up AutoCAD, the Command window will display three lines.
+Hold down the left mouse button, drag the cursor up by approximately the amount that one or two lines of text would take up, and then release the mouse.
+You should see more lines of text, but you may have to try this a couple of times to display exactly three lines.
+The top two lines of text will be separated by a line from the bottom line of text.
+When you close the program, the new settings will be saved; the next time you start up AutoCAD, the Command window will display three lines of text.

 The Command window is where you give information to AutoCAD and where AutoCAD prompts you for the next step in executing a command.
-It is a good practice to get into the habit of keeping an eye on the Command window as you work on your drawing.
-Most errors occur when you are not taking a look at it frequently.
+It's a good practice to get into the habit of keeping an eye on the Command window as you work on your drawing.
+Most errors occur when you aren't looking at it frequently.
+If the Dyn button on the status bar is activated, some of the information in the Command window is displayed in the drawing area next to the cursor.
+We'll look at this feature when we start drawing.